SmingHub/Sming/docs/source/framework/core/data/streams/templates.rst

 The :sample:`Basic_Templates` sample illustrates a similar appraoch using data from CSV data files.

-If the output format requires escaping, create an instance of the appropriate :cpp:class:`Format::Formatter` and call :cpp:class:`SectionTemplate::setFormatter`.
+If the output format requires escaping, create an instance of the appropriate :cpp:class:`Format::Formatter` and call :cpp:func:`SectionTemplate::setFormatter`.
-If providing custom values via callback, obtain the current formatter via :cpp:class:`SectionTemplate::formatter` class and call the ``escape`` method.
+If providing custom values via callback, obtain the current formatter via :cpp:func:`SectionTemplate::formatter` class and call the ``escape`` method.
 Note that for performance reasons this is not done automatically as often variable values do not require escaping.
 User-provided values or filenames must always be properly escaped.